rumineykova/android-lab/README.md

 * __Step 2:__ Create the game.
 The rules of the game are [here](https://en.wikipedia.org/wiki/Bulls_and_Cows) </br>
 The game should have at least four commits (1) initial 2) building the UI 3) building the the logic for cows and 4) the logic for bulls)

-## Part IIIa:  Working with files: Let's play D-ICEBREAKERS!
+## Part IIIa:  Let's play D-ICEBREAKERS!
 This exercise builds on Part I. Open the app you built in part I and extend it with: </br>

 __Level 4__: Rename the 'Roll the dice button' to 'I am feeling lucky' and Add anotter button 'Let's play D-ICEBREAKERS' </br>